PyExtr/Kushiya-app/README.md

 Intuitive UI: Developed in collaboration with a team of talented UI/UX professionals, Kushiya offers an intuitive and user-friendly interface.
 Visual designs of the UI are available in this repository.
 # Current Status

-Kushiya is currently in the development phase, with our team actively working on refining its features and functionality.
-We are excited about the potential of this project and look forward to sharing updates as the project progresses, **we hold an private repository for the most updated version**.
+Kushiya is currently in the development phase, there is a new repository here: <a href="https://github.com/PyExtr/KushyaApp/tree/main" target="_blank">Link to the repository</a>.

 # Gif Demo

 ![Demo](Preview/demo2.gif)